olavstoppen/Rust-Web-App-Example/README.md

-# Rust Web App Example | Yew, WASM and trunc
+# Rust Web App Example | Yew, WASM and trunk

 A simple counter app built using the Yew crate in Rust.
 This application demonstrates the use of Yew and WebAssembly to create a web application with a button and counter.